 As a child, I was taught many of the rules of the Bible.
 I was taught all of the good things that I should be doing as well as avoiding all of the bad things.
 If I were to write a list of all the rules in the Bible.
 It would be impossible to obey them all, but I tried.
 I often felt defeated, because I couldn’t do all that I felt that I should do.

 Now, I don’t think perfection is the goal.
 If we were perfect, we will not need God.
 God wants us to realize that we need Him.
-Rather than striving for perfection by being a rule follower, I would rather be a Jesus follower.
+Rather than striving for perfection by being a rule follower, I trust Jesus and his forgiveness.

 Rather than trying and failing at forcing myself to be obedient in my own strength.
 I am trying to live out 1 John 3:6 which says, “No one who abides in Him sins; no one who sins has seen Him or knows Him.”
 If we want to avoid sin, we must abide in Jesus.
 That is the only way to avoid sins.
 You are not strong enough to do it yourself.